victoria-yang/prediction-project/README.md

 ### Description

-In this assignment, the student data is modeled using three flavors of tree algorithm: CART, C4.5 and C5.0.
+In this project, the student data is modeled using three flavors of tree algorithm: CART, C4.5 and C5.0.
 We will be using these algorithms to attempt to predict which students drop out of courses.

 ### Prerequisites